 - 1. The designated holidays are:

 - New Year's Day January 1

 - Martin Luther King Jr. Day Third Monday in January

 - Presidents Day Third Monday in February

 - Memorial Day Last Monday in May

 - Juneteenth June 19

 - Independence Day July 4

 - Labor Day First Monday in September

 - Veterans Day November 11

 - Thanksgiving Day Fourth Thursday in November

 - Friday after Thanksgiving Day Fourth Friday in November

 - Christmas Day December 25

-- 2. Employees will also be granted time off without loss of regular compensation during the week between Christmas Day and New Year's Day.
+- Employees will also be granted time off without loss of regular compensation during the week between Christmas Day, New Year's Day, and in observance of their birthday each year.

 - 3. If a holiday falls on a Saturday, the holiday will be observed on the Friday before.
 If a holiday falls on a Sunday, it will be observed on the Monday after or as otherwise specified by the U.S. federal government.